Hiking & Walking Trails

 Tracey Hill Trail- Red Bay

 This boardwalk trail of 689 steps make the climb to the top of Tracey Hill easy.
-There are rest stops along the way and several with picnic tables.
+There are rest stops along the way.
+Several stops have picnic tables.
 There are also two coin-operated telescopes for a close up view of the Red Bay Harbour.
 The view from the top is a great reward.
+More

 Jersey Trail- L'Anse Au Clair